RAID Array Recovery on NAS QNAP TDS-16489U R2(QES): How to Recover After a Break

 Yes, malware or ransomware attacks can potentially lead to data loss in NAS QNAP TDS-16489U R2(QES) devices.
 Malware or ransomware can encrypt or delete files, rendering them inaccessible or permanently lost.
 These attacks can exploit vulnerabilities in the system or gain unauthorized access to the NAS device, allowing the malware to spread and cause damage.
 It is important to regularly update the firmware and security patches on the NAS device, implement strong security measures, and regularly back up data to mitigate the risk of data loss.

-Although NAS TDS-16489U R2(QES) can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TDS-16489U R2(QES) can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view